acampbell3000/python-scripts/phosort/README.txt

 phosort
 --------------------------------------

-Simple script to sort and directory of photos and videos.
+Simple script to sort a directory of photos and videos.
 Designed to break down a directory into yearly creation date sub directories.
 Also rename files to provide a more consistent and readable listing.